pyc-team/pytorch_concepts/examples/contributing/model.md

 )

-class YourModel_Factors(BaseModel):
+class YourModel_ParametricCPDs(BaseModel):
-    """Mid-level implementation using Variables and Factors.
+    """Mid-level implementation using Variables and ParametricCPDs.

     Use this approach when you need:
     - Custom concept dependencies